emmett-framework/emmett/README.md

 ## Status of the project

 weppy is currently released in beta stage.
-*What does it means?*
+*What does it mean?*

 * That the code may contain *noteworthy* bugs
 * That you can use it on production but cannot blame the developers if something goes wrong

-weppy provides support for python 2.7, 3.3 and 3.4 versions.
+weppy provides support for python 2.7, 3.3, 3.4 and 3.5 versions.

 ## How can I help?